lyra/webview-payment-ios-integration-sample/README.md

 ### Execute this sample

 1. See merchant server repo, `https://github.com/lyra/webview-payment-sparkjava-integration-sample`.
-Follow steps of getting started chapter and run your server
+Follow steps of getting started chapter and run your server.

 2. Clone the repo, `git clone https://github.com/lyra/webview-payment-ios-integration-sample.git`.

 3. Open the application with Xcode.

-4. In PayZenPayment.swift class, modify the SERVER_URL value according your merchant server url.
+4. In PaymentProvider.swift class, modify the SERVER_URL value according your merchant server url.

 5. Run the application.